-In his book, Michael Billig coined the term “banal nationalism” to draw attention to the ways in which nationalism was not only a quality of gun-toting, flag-waving “extremists” (p.
-5), but was quietly and rather invisibly reproduced by all of us in our daily lives.
+In his book by the same name, Michael Billig coined the term “banal nationalism” to draw attention to the ways in which nationalism was not only a quality of gun-toting, flag-waving “extremists,” but was quietly and rather invisibly reproduced by all of us in our daily lives.

 That we live in a world of nations was not inevitable; that the United States, or Sweden or India, exist was not inevitable.
 I was born in Southern California.
 If I had been born at another time in history I would have been Mexican or Spanish or something else altogether.
 The nation is a social construction.

 The nation, then, must be reproduced.
 We must be reminded, constantly, that we are part of this thing called a “nation.”
 Even more, that we belong to it and it belongs to us.
 Banal nationalism is how the idea of the nation and our membership in it is reproduced daily.
-It occurs not with celebrations, parades, or patriotic war, but in “mundane,” “routine,” and “unnoticed” ways (p.
-6, 8).
+It occurs not only with celebrations, parades, or patriotic war, but in “mundane,” “routine,” and “unnoticed” ways.

-The American flag, casually hanging around in yards and in front of buildings everywhere:
+The American flag, for example, casually hanging around in yards and in front of buildings everywhere:

 References to the nation on our money: